Doctoral Programme on Drug Research and Diagnostics - Admission Criteria and Instructions for Applicants

 Application period and what can be applied for

-Qualified applicant with research topic fitting the scope of DRDP can apply.
-The motivation to apply to DRDP is presented in the Motivation letter.
-The applicant should have two supervisors* with at least one supervisor affiliated with University of Turku and holding the UTU -account (UGIS-supervisor) to use the UGIS system.
-One member in the follow-up committee should be well familiar with the practicalities of doctoral training in the faculty and DRDP.
-To plan the theoretical studies, take into account the Learning outcomes of DRDP and your career plans.
+Eligible applicants with a research topic fitting the scope of DRD can apply.
+The motivation to apply to DRD is presented in the motivation letter.
+Each applicant should have two supervisors* with at least one supervisor affiliated with University of Turku and holding an UTU -account to use the UGIS system.
+To plan the theoretical studies, applicants should take into account the Learning outcomes of DRD, their research project and individual career plans.

 *At Faculty of Medicine: When only one supervisor for doctoral training is proposed, the supervisor’s justified plea for approval of only one supervisor must be attached to the application.